 There is a limited number of family preference immigrant visas issued each year.
 Note that grandparents, aunts, uncles, in-laws and cousins cannot sponsor a relative for immigration.

 Experienced Immigration Attorneys Who Work Directly With You To Expedite The Process

 Family-based immigration petitions are paperwork-intensive, and mistakes may prolong an already lengthy process.
 The attorneys at Rodriguez Bell & DiFranco Law Office, LLC, will help remove the confusion from the process and ensure that your petition is on track.

 If your situation does not qualify for an immediate relative or a family preference visa, we will explore other avenues for bringing family members to the United States.
-We pride ourselves on providing personalized legal counsel that is tailored to each client's individual needs.
-We focus entirely on immigration issues, and each of our attorneys has more than 10 years of experience.
+We pride ourselves on providing personalized legal counsel that is tailored to each client’s individual needs.
+We focus entirely on immigration issues, and our attorneys have a combined total of more than 30 years of experience.